Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 ### Saving a radio station

 You can configure the button yourself.
 In this case it is mapped to the Auto Preset button.

-### Showing the FTP address

-Shows the screen with details how you can access the SD card via FTP.
-This way you do not need to have physically access to the SD card when you want to change the stations which are available. (stations.csv) You can configure the button yourself.
-In this case it is mapped to the Ipod MENU button.

 ## Donor radio